 Scientists Are Working on a Coronavirus Vaccine—But Will It Be Ready in Time?

 The 2019 novel coronavirus continues to spread throughout the world.
-Since it first emerged in December, the virus that causes COVID-19 has infected close to 185,000 people worldwide, and at least 630 people have died from the illness, according to the most recent numbers from CNN.
-While the majority of those affected remain in mainland China, coronavirus has spread to over 25 countries and territories, infecting more than 320 people in those regions—the US itself currently has 12 confirmed cases of coronavirus.
+Since it first emerged in December, the virus that causes COVID-19 has infected close to 185,000 people worldwide, and at least 7,500 people have died from the illness, according to the most recent numbers from the World Health Organization.
+While the majority of those affected remain in mainland China, coronavirus has spread to 159 countries, areas, and territories.
+The US itself currently has 3,536 confirmed cases of coronavirus.

 Who's currently working on a coronavirus vaccine?